 As a beginning veterinarian I had this client who owned two Caucasian dogs, one male and a female.
 He complained to me about his female dog losing pregnancy all the time and how much he desires to have puppies from the bitch so he can sell and recoup the money he has spent on them.
-I wished he could reverse his intention because the female was not good enough because I believed he would like to sell them expensively due to the price he bought his own dogs.
+I wished he could reverse his intention because the female was not good enough and I believed he would like to sell them expensively due to the price he bought his own dogs.

 My nightmare came when his bitch became pregnant.
-He kept spending to make sure the bitch never lost the pregnancy.
+He kept spending so much to make sure the bitch never lost the pregnancy.
 I decided to do my job as a vet and forget the business aspect which was the part I dreaded.
 The bitch later gave birth to eight (8) puppies and I was called in to make sure the bitch was well cared for.
 I drove to his place under heavy rain to make sure the bitch and her puppies were relocated to a safe and conducive place.

 Six weeks later, after we had given the puppies their first shot of vaccines the trouble began.
 The man started telling me to help him sell the puppies since I am the vet and probably has numerous buyers.
 I decided to ask him how much he would love to sell the puppies.
 He echoed ‘80k’ and my heart skipped.
 How can I tell this man that his puppies were worth a lot less than he expected.
 I decided to work with his instructions and promised him that if I have a buyer I would bring them to buy.

 One of my veterinary friend called me to ask if I had a Caucasian puppy available for sale and I quickly referred him to the clients place to pick his choice.
 At the back of my mind I knew it won’t work.
 The vet asked me if the puppies were good and I told him to find out for himself.
 The vet went with his client to make a choice but called me later to express disappointment that the puppies were not good at all and that he can’t pay 20k for those puppies – that was the reality.